Page Lambert’s “Literature and Landscape of the Horse” Retreat

 Page Lambert, Colorado author, and Sheri Griffith, adventurer and co-founder of the Moab Endurance Ride, team up to provide guests with a unique and engaging riding and writing experience.
 Page and Sheri have been hosting this retreat at the Vee Bar Guest Ranch since 2008.
 This retreat provides guests with extraordinary opportunities and information from two very professional people in their respective industries!

 $350 holds your horse!
-To sign up, please send this registration form to Page (contact information located within document).
+To sign up, please send this 2016 Horse Lit Land Registration Form to Page (contact information located within document).